 You’ll be working very closely with this mobile app developer.
 Your personalities and goals should be aligned.
-Ask these questions to find out if this person is right for you and your idea.
+Ask these questions during your in person or virtual video conference interview to find out if this person is right for you and your idea.

 1. Can you show me some examples of your previous work?

 This is by no means an unreasonable question to ask in any interview.
 In fact, mobile app developers should be more than willing to provide examples of their previous work.

 Test drive the apps they’ve developed in the past.
 It’ll give you an idea of what they’ve done and if it’s aligned with what you’re asking for.